With the U.S. dollar index down 10% this year and inflation stirring, it’s a great time to diversify investments with blue chip rare gold.

 Weaker dollar, rising inflation impacts all alternative asset classes

 It’s no surprise the ultra-rich still favor alternative stores of value.

-The results of the 2020 Knight Frank Luxury Investment Index revealed that ultra-high net worth individuals, or those with a net worth of over $30 million, continue to favor cars, wine, coins, rare whisky and art as an investment.
+The results of the 2020 Knight Frank Luxury Investment Index revealed that ultra-high net worth individuals, or those with a net worth of over $30 million, continue to favor cars, wine, coins, rare whisky, and art as alternative investments.
 And those categories outpaced luxury investments (like stamps, colored diamonds, watches and handbags) over a 10-year period.

 The report found that rare coins are up 175% in past decade.